GRADUM

 What It Is

-ISO 21001:2018 (updated to 2025) is an international management system standard titled Educational organizations — Management systems for educational organizations — Requirements with guidance for use.
+ISO 21001:2018 is an international management system standard titled Educational organizations — Management systems for educational organizations — Requirements with guidance for use.
 It provides a certifiable framework for Educational Organizations Management Systems (EOMS), focusing on supporting competence development through teaching, learning, or research.
 It uses a risk-based PDCA approach aligned with Annex SL High-Level Structure.

 Key Components